 Writing Creative Non-Fiction - An Introduction

 This research-intensive university in north-western Sydney offers a range of undergraduate and postgraduate degrees.
-With over 30,000 current students, Macquarie has a strong reputation for welcoming international students and embracing flexible and convenient study options, including its partnership with Open Universities Australia.
+With over 44,000 current students, Macquarie has a strong reputation for welcoming international students and embracing flexible and convenient study options, including its partnership with Open Universities Australia.

-No special requirements
+No additional requirements

 In this practical introduction to writing creative nonfiction students research and write a number of narrative non-fiction pieces from genres including memoir, personal essay, and environmental writing.
 We consider what creative non-fiction is, looking at the varied cultural contexts in which these very popular and influential texts are currently being written and published, with a focus on the Australian scene.
 This introductory unit is suitable for students from interdisciplinary backgrounds including creative writing, ethnography, cultural studies, journalism, philosophy and history.
 You devise your topics in consultation with the lecturer, and are guided in the development of skills in primary research and narrative writing techniques.
 Assessment is based on participation, practical research tasks and your non-fiction writing.

 Current study term: 19 Feb 23 to 04 Jun 23

 Check the learning management system (LMS) of your university for textbook details.